Kinoma/SourceDocumentation/kinoma_documentation_template.md

 ##About This Document
 This document provides a starting point for creating drafts of Kinoma technical documentation in the proper Markdown format.

-The formatting conventions are first described in general and then presented in terms of how to apply them in different contexts, such as in the Object Reference section of the _KinomaJS JavaScript API Reference_ document.
+The formatting conventions are first described in general and then presented in terms of how to apply them in different contexts.

-**Note:** Writers of documents in the KinomaJS documentation suite should be sure to also read the _KinomaJS Documentation Writer’s Guide_, which focuses on the process and content rather than the format.
+If starting from scratch, please work from a copy of this document, retaining the original for later reference; in the copy, delete whatever parts of it don’t apply in your case (including explanatory text like this, once you no longer need it) and replace stub or filler text with the appropriate text for the documentation you’re writing.

-If starting from scratch, you should work from a copy of this document, retaining the original for later reference.
-In the copy, delete whatever parts of it don’t apply in your case (including explanatory text like this, once you no longer need it) and replace stub or filler text with the appropriate text for the documentation you’re writing.
+See also the editorial style guidelines in the _Kinoma Documentation Style Sheet_.
+Writers of documents in the KinomaJS documentation suite should also read the _KinomaJS Documentation Writer’s Guide_, which focuses on the process and content rather than the format or ediytorial style.

-This document assumes you already know how to use Markdown.
+For more details about Markdown, see its documentation on the web.
+Note that there are alternatives to some of the formatting comventions described in this template, but the conventions described here are preferred.

 ##Section Heading (##)
 Since # (level-1 heading) is used for the title of the document, the headings within the document start at level 2.